It's Why We Race

 Regional Communities

-Tasmanian owners and trainers spent almost $48 million in 2018/19 preparing racing horses and greyhounds for racing.
-Regional Tasmania accounts for almost three -quarters of this economic activity.
+Tasmanian owners and trainers spent over $51 million in 2021/22 preparing racing horses and greyhounds for racing.
+Regional Tasmania accounts for 89% of this economic activity.

 Tasmanian Race Clubs